miro-19/Pytorch-Generative-Diffusion-models/README.md

 so I thought it is definitely good to share it with others.

 There are two commands to use.
-First executing train.py to train your beloved model, then infer.py to do inpainting, denoising, and generation using a trained model.
+First executing train.py to train your beloved model, then infer.py to do inpainting, denoising, and generation again using your beloved trained model.

 All you need is to have all .py files in one directory and give it the name of that directory.
 A diffusion folder will be created in your directory where all the data, model, and inference outputs go.